MCP Integration

 • Fetch URLs from any site via web_fetch (IPv4 destinations work transparently via NAT64)

-• Check and rotate your public IPv6 address via identity_set_ipv6 (omit address to rotate)
+• Check and rotate your public IPv6 address via identity { action: "set_ipv6" } (omit address to rotate to a random one)

 • Ping, traceroute, and resolve DNS